 Undoubtedly, one of the greatest disadvantages of a sole proprietorship firm is that the liability of the owner is unlimited.
 Courts can seize the owner’s personal assets if there is some legal action against the firm.
 This legal action commonly arises when the owner has tax payments due or when he is not paying back his debts.

 Difficulty in Obtaining Funds

-In the case of a sole proprietor, the only source of funds in most of the cases is the personal savings of the owner.
+In the case of a sole proprietor, the only source of funds in most cases is the owner’s personal savings.
 A bank loan is another source of funds for sole proprietors, but it is a very difficult task.
 Banks may not issue funds without some collateral which can be a challenge for many individuals.
 Also, there is a limit up to which banks give loans.
 Unlike corporations, a sole proprietor cannot even issue shares to meet his requirement of funds.
 All these difficulties in obtaining needed funds make the smooth running of the business difficult.
-Expansion of the business becomes an exceedingly major challenge for the sole proprietors because of these reasons.
+Expansion of the business becomes an exceedingly major challenge for sole proprietors because of these reasons.

 Lack of Financial Controls

 As per regulations, the sole proprietorship form of business does not have to report or maintain financial statements.
 This looser structure usually results in the owner getting lax and not preparing the financial statements of the business.
 Financial control then becomes difficult as the owner does not have proper financial information about his business.
 E.g., the proprietor may not properly know where (and how much) his business funds are going and from where they are coming to the business.